 The Lake Barrington, Ill., family’s Nest cameras and thermostat had been hacked.

-The extent of the damage for Arjun, Jessica, and their baby was merely psychological in nature.
+The extent of the damage to Arjun, Jessica, and their baby was merely psychological.
 Still, the couple might be justified in asking themselves: are smart home devices safe?

 Anyone concerned with smart home security should understand the following truisms:

 - Any device connected to the internet can be hacked.

 - By configuring your home network, you can maximize the security of all your smart devices.

 You may think: why bring internet-connected devices into my home if they introduce security and privacy risks that non-connected devices don’t?
 The answer to this question is simple.
 Do you own a computer?
 A mobile phone?
 What about a car built in the last twenty years?
 We take on minor cyber risks every day because the benefits of modern technology far outweigh the costs.

 Smart home devices improve our daily lives in all sorts of ways at relatively little cost.
 The prospect of a hacked smart device is scary but also very unlikely compared to your phone and computer.
 Think about it for a moment: hackers are people with motivations for what they do.
 Your phone and laptop contain: